Los Angeles Angels minor league players: C. J. Gray

 Charlie Junior Gray (born January 25, 2007) is an American professional baseball pitcher in the Los Angeles Angels organization.

 Gray attended A.L.
 Brown High School in North Carolina.
-He threw more than 2,000 pitches in his four-year varsity career, and also batted .508 with 11 home runs in the last year.
+He threw more than 2,000 pitches in his four-year varsity career.
 In football, he threw for 4,120 yards across three seasons as the starting quarterback, throwing 34 touchdowns and rushing for 15 more.
 He also played basketball his first 2 years in high school.
+In 2025 season as a baseball player, he was named Greater Metro Conference Player of the Year despite his team recorded 2-10 in conference play.
+He hit .508 with 11 home runs, and recorded 3-1 on the mound.

 The Los Angeles Angels drafted Gray in the 5th round of the 2025 Major League Baseball draft, the 140th overall selection.
 He had some scholarship offers to play quarterback, but he chose to play baseball.
 He signed with the team for a $1,247,500 bonus, above the slot value of $519,000 for the pick.

 Trey Gregory-Alford

 Trey Robert Gregory-Alford (born May 4, 2006) is an American professional baseball pitcher in the Los Angeles Angels organization.

 Gregory-Alford attended Coronado High School, where he emerged as a notable baseball prospect; The Gazette later dubbed him "the most valued high school draftee in Colorado Springs history."
 In 2024, he recorded a 2-0 with a 1.84 ERA, a save and 94 strikeouts in 45.1 innings pitched while slashing .492/.597/1.033 with 34 RBI, 7 home runs and 26 runs scored as a first baseman.
 After the season, he was named Colorado's Gatorade Player of the Year, being the first player chosen from Coronado High School.

 The Los Angeles Angels drafted Gregory-Alford in the 11th round of the 2024 Major League Baseball draft.
 He had the commitment to play college baseball at University of Virginia, but On July 22, he signed with the team for a $1.95 million bonus, setting an MLB record for the highest bonus in the fourth round or later of the draft.

 Gregory-Alford started 2025 with Rookie-Level Arizona Complex League Angels.
 He pitched 12 games including 10 as a starting pitcher, recording a 3.54 ERA, 53 strikeouts in 56.1 innings.
 He was promoted to Single-A Inland Empire 66ers on August 2.
 In 25.1 innings at Single-A, he posted a 1.42 ERA, 1.14 WHIP and 20 strikeouts.